 The Compensation Committee believes that the Company's "NEOs" play a critical role in the operational and financial performance of the Company that creates long-term value for our stockholders.
 Accordingly, the Company's executive compensation philosophy is to reward our executives for individual performance and for contributions to our performance.
-The Compensation Committee believes that new products and IP of the Company are critical to the Company's future growth, such as upcoming and new wearable technology products and smart glasses, including waveguide optics models and accordingly wants to strike a reasonable balance between lead (strategic initiatives) and lag (financial metrics) performance indicators.
-And as the Company's shares are now traded on NASDAQ it is important that the management team implement Sarbanes Oxley, or SOX and greatly reduce the deficiencies in the areas of financial reporting.
-As such, the Committee believes it is important to reward not just the achievement of financial goals but also progress in the Corporation's strategic initiatives such as the development of new products and/or technology as well as improved financial reporting controls.
+The Compensation Committee believes that new products and IP of the Company are critical to the Company's future growth, such as upcoming and new wearable technology products and smart glasses, including waveguide optics models.
+Additionally, the Compensation Committee believes it is important that, during periods when the Company does not generate positive cash flow operations, management seek new capital on a timely basis to allow the Company to follow its business plan and reduce risks.
+Accordingly the Compensation Committee seeks to strike a reasonable balance between lead (strategic initiatives) and lag (financial metrics) performance indicators.